Management of Powdery Mildew in Greenhouse and High Tunnel Tomatoes by Using Ultraviolet C Light

 Materials and methods:

-Phase II.
-First trial will be set at Mock greenhouse near Berkeley Springs, WV.
-Mr. Paul Mock has greenhouses that are specifically built for heirloom tomato production.
-Most of the varieties have very little disease resistance including powdery mildew.
-These rows are 150’ long.
-We will select 3 rows that will be subjected to UV-C radiation at night and 3 rows will be left unexposed that will work as non-treated check.
-Planting distance, trellising and other cultural operations will be done according to grower cooperator’s commercial production system.
-No chemical or biological products will be applied for disease control.
-Project personnel will be present on site at the time of first treatment to ensure that the unit moves as programmed and required intervention.
-Once the exposure time based on actual speed of the unit and movement is optimized, subsequent treatments will be done by grower cooperator.
-We will provide required training to the grower cooperator to control the unit in case any programming issue arises.
-The frame will be enclosed with black cloth to prevent any light penetration into the enclosure.
-To ensure consistent intensity levels, the UV-C light will be turned on at least 10 min prior to irradiation.
-Irradiance will be measured with a calibrated spectrometer (StellarNet Inc. EPP2000, Tampa, FL) to ensure light intensity doesn’t exceed the level programmed.
-As previous studies indicated that tomato leaf is more sensitive to UV-C, two exposure levels (15 S and 10 S) will be tested, each on 3 replicate rows with appropriate non-treated check.
-Treated plants will be evaluated within 72 hours of treatment for potential phytotoxicity.
-Powdery mildew data will be recorded 5 days after light exposure from both adaxial and abaxial sides of the middle 5 leaves of 10 randomly selected plants of each treated row based on the %leaf area covered with white fungal growth and averaged.
-A total of 10 consecutive exposure of plants to UV-C followed by collecting data from treated and untreated plants will be done with 10 days interval starting from pre-bloom.
-The area under the disease progress curve (AUDPC) will be calculated as described by Campbell and Madden (1990) using the following formula:
+The first greenhouse trial was set at Mock Farms near Berkeley Springs, WV.
+Mr. Paul Mock had greenhouses that were specifically built for heirloom tomato production.
+The tomato variety included in the study was an heirloom with very little powdery mildew resistance.
+These rows were 150’ long, of which 50' was used for the trial.
+We selected 3 rows subjected to UV-C radiation at night once, 3 rows exposed twice, and 3 rows left unexposed that worked as non-treated checks.
+Planting distance, trellising, and other cultural operations were done according to the grower cooperator’s commercial production system.
+No chemical or biological products were applied for disease control.
+Project personnel operated the cart for the trial as we could not assemble the autonomous ground vehicle.
+Irradiance was measured with a calibrated spectrometer (StellarNet Inc. EPP2000, Tampa, FL) to ensure light intensity didn’t exceed the level used for the lab experiment.
+Treated plants were evaluated within 72 hours of treatment for potential phytotoxicity.
+Powdery mildew data were recorded 5 days after light exposure from both adaxial and abaxial sides of the middle 5 leaves of 10 randomly selected plants of each treatment based on the %leaf area covered with white fungal growth and averaged.
+Disease severity(%) was determined from all three rows (5 replicate plant/row) 5 times starting from 10 days after UV exposure followed by every 10 days interval.
+The area under the disease progress curve (AUDPC) was calculated as described by Campbell and Madden (1990) using the following formula:

 AUDPC = Σ [(xi + xi-1)/2][ti - ti-1],

-where n is the total number of evaluation times, xi is the proportion of the tomato leaves covered with fungal growth or disease severity (%) at ith observation; t, and (ti – ti–1) is the duration between each assessment.
-The linear mixed model, MIXED procedure of SAS software (version 9.3, SAS Institute Inc., Cary, NC) will be used to perform the analysis of variance for AUDPC data on powdery mildew severity.
-Treatment will be considered as fixed effect whereas replicates and exposure time will be considered as random effect.
-Data will be analyzed for treatment*exposure time for significant interaction effect.
-Percent data will be checked for homogeneity of variance and normality, transformed as necessary for analysis, and then back-transformed for presentation of results.
-Treatment means will be compared using Fisher’s protected LSD test at α=0.05.
-We will also let grower collaborator keep track of yield from the plants that will be used for collecting powdery mildew data.
-Fruit yield data will be collected by weight and analyzed for significant difference using one-way ANOVA and mean separated by Fisher’s protected LSD test at α=0.05 with SAS software.
-Data summary will be presented during field day in addition with showing disease severity and fruit quality.
+where n was the total number of evaluation times, xi is the proportion of the tomato leaves covered with fungal growth or disease severity (%) at ith observation; t, and (ti – ti–1) is the duration between each assessment.
+The linear mixed model, MIXED procedure of SAS software (version 9.3, SAS Institute Inc., Cary, NC) was used to perform the analysis of variance for AUDPC data on powdery mildew severity.
+Treatment was considered a fixed effect, whereas replicates and exposure time were considered a random effect.
+Treatment means were compared using Tukey's HSD test at α=0.05.
+This trial was repeated twice.

 Research results and discussion: